The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Main results

 \subsection{Calibrations and inclusion principle}

 The key ingredient for our uniqueness result prior to topology changes is the following gradient flow analogue of the notion of calibrations for minimal partitions.
-Our main result, Theorem~\ref{MainResult}, is then an immediate consequence of two implications: First, the existence of a gradient flow calibration guarantees uniqueness of the $\BV$ solution (see Proposition~\ref{PropositionUniqueness} and Proposition~\ref{PropositionVolumeError}); second, the existence of a gradient flow calibration is guaranteed as long as a classical solution to multiphase mean curvature flow exists (see Proposition~\ref{PropositionExistenceCalibration}).
+Our main result, Theorem~\ref{MainResult}, is then an immediate consequence of two implications: First, the existence of a gradient flow calibration guarantees uniqueness of the $\BV$ solution (see Theorem~\ref{TheoremUniqueness} and Proposition~\ref{PropositionUniquenessConditional}) in arbitrary ambient dimension $d\geq 2$; second, classical solutions to planar multiphase mean curvature flow are calibrated in the sense that a gradient flow calibration exists (see Theorem~\ref{TheoremExistenceCalibration} and Lemma~\ref{LemmaWeightedVolumeControl}).